This is basically your starting point for all the documents you will be distributing for signing and/or approval.

 Click Save and your template will immediately be stored in your account or the applicable accounts for future use.

 Now that your recipients are all set up, there is one more quick process left to go through before you can send the document out (Release document) - that is, to tell recipients where to sign or initial the document and (if applicable) set up the information fields you need from them.
 This is all done via Doc Prepper.

-More commonly, you will want to specify where recipients should sign the document, along with other fields they need to fill in.
-In this case, click Go to Doc Prepper.
+Next, in order to specify where recipients should sign the document, along with other fields they need to fill in (for instance, Name, Email, Number, etc) click Go to Doc Prepper.